Dancing On Ice 2021 line-up: Confirmed contestants plus all the rumours - TheNewsTrace

 Jake Canuso

-Italian-British actor Jake Canuso is rumoured to be all for the Dancing On Ice line-up.
-The Benidorm star, who performed Mateo Castellanos in the ITV comedy, not too long ago appeared in sitcom Scarborough, Unhealthy Schooling and Cardinal Burns.
+Italian-British actor Jake Canuso is rumoured to be concerned with the Dancing On Ice line-up.
+The Benidorm star, who performed Mateo Castellanos in the ITV comedy, lately appeared in sitcom Scarborough, Unhealthy Training and Cardinal Burns.

 Dancing on Ice will return in 2021.
-You may as well try what else is on with our TV Information.
+You can too take a look at what else is on with our TV Information.

 Add Comment